Exchange and completion - First time buyer

 What happens if completion fails or is delayed?

-If completion fails or is delayed, the completion date may be postponed to the next working day.
+If completion fails or is delayed, the date can be rescheduled – potentially to the next working day - but only if all parties agree.
 Delays can happen for several reasons, including:

 • Problems with transferring funds